Hotels in Grand Junction, Colorado

 Candlewood Suites Grand Junction by IHG

-- Multi-bedroom configurations keep families and teammates comfortably organized
+- Multi-bedroom layouts keep families and teams organized under one roof

 Clarion Inn Grand Junction